 Black Guy Dies First: Prince Thun.
 The only black speaking character, whose only brief scene, early on, consists of getting skewered with his sword by Ming.

-Bond Villain Stupidity: Ming personally meets with Flash after he kills Klytus and, instead of dragging him off, offers him a Shiny New Australia as ruler of the Earth if he will serve Ming or else — death.
-Flash refuses and Ming proceeds to leave him on the floating castle and return to his ship to bomb the castle.
+Bond Villain Stupidity: Ming personally meets with Flash after he kills Klytus and, instead of dragging him off, makes him a We Can Rule Together offer if he will serve Ming or else — death.
+Flash refuses and Ming proceeds to leave him on the floating castle and return to his ship to bomb the castle, giving Flash time to find one of the Hawkmen's flying vehicles.

 The End...
 Or Is It?: Played straight.
 The film ends with a close-up of Ming's ring, lying where it fell as he died — then a gloved hand picks it up, Ming's laughter is heard, and the words THE END? appear.
 HA HA HA HA HA HA!!!